Audit of a building practitioner

 During an audit

-You must respond to all reasonable requests of an auditor, such as any of the following:
+You must respond to all reasonable requests from an auditor, including:

-- provide documents relating to your obligations under the Building Act
+• requested documents relating to your obligations under the Act and Regulations

 After an audit

-- referral to the Building Practitioners Board for disciplinary proceedings.
+• a referral to the board for disciplinary proceedings.

-For questions about your obligations under the Building Act or the audit process contact Building Advisory Services.
+For questions about your obligations under the Act and Regulations, or the audit process, contact Building Advisory Services unit.

 Give feedback about this page.